Youth-Avenue-2021/Casino-Number-Gussing-Game/README.md

 # Casino-Number-Gussing-Game

-Add description of game
+In this virtual era, everything is on our fingertips be it an online class, e-library and of course games.
+Games are a part of everyone's lives.
+Many games freshens up us & others skills us up.
+Well, here we introduced a game FUSION which is a blend of CASINO and NUMBER GUESSING game.
+You can play this at your ease by following the rules descripted below and also in the game.
+You can either run this program on an online compiler by clicking on the link given below or copy the codeand try it on your own device.
 ## Documentation

-### How to play this game !
+### How to play this game ?

+- First, you need to enter your balance and then your bidding amount
-- Choose a number between 1 to 100
+- Then you have to guess a number between 1 to 100
+- You will get a total of 10 chances to guess the correct number
-- Winner gets 20 times of the bid money
+- If you guess the correct number, you win 20 times the bid amount
-- Wrong choice, and you lose (bid amount / 10)$ per wrong guess of the amount you bet.
+- For each wrong guess, you lose (bid amount / 10)$ per wrong guess of the amount you bet
-- Wrong choice till end the game, you loss multiplied by 2 of bid amount from total balance
+- Once you get finished with all of your chances, you will lose twice the bid amount from your total balance
-- Number of chance to guess the number is 10.

 To quit the game anytime, press ctrl+c
 ## Online Compile